 How to Clean & Rebuild a Kawasaki Mule 3000 Carburetor

-Cleaning and rebuilding the carburetor on a Kawasaki Mule 3000 takes some time, but it's not as difficult as it sounds.
+Cleaning and rebuilding the carburetor on a Kawasaki Mule 3000 takes some time, but can be done with some basic tools and Kawasaki Mule 300 carburetor replacement parts.

-Tools and Parts Needed - Kawasaki Mule 3000 Carb Clean and Rebuild
+Tools and Parts - Kawasaki Mule 3000 Carb Clean and Rebuild

 - Ratchet and extensions